PsychometricsMZ/TL_TARNet/README.md

 ## Contact

-For questions or discussion, feel free to open an issue or contact the authors.
+For questions or discussion, feel free to contact the authors.